TheochemUI/eOn/docs/source/tutorials/displacement_scripts.md

 1. **Static atom list** (`displace_atom_list`): a fixed set of atom indices written directly in `config.ini`.
 The numbers are CON **file-order** rows (the order atoms appear in the `.con`).
-After load, `Structure` sorts unique `atom_id`s; `ListedAtoms` remaps the file-order list through that sort when the raw rows are all frozen.
+After load, `Structure` sorts unique `atom_id`s; `ListedAtoms` always remaps the file-order list through that sort, then keeps free atoms.
 Prefer this over guessing Structure rows.

 2. **Dynamic script** (`displace_atom_kmc_state_script`): a Python script that is executed once per new AKMC state.
 The script receives the current